Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Methods

 \subsection{Participant Recruitment}

 We recruited participants from two online platforms, Bovitz and CloudResearch.
-Using platform-specific filters, we targeted individuals who met the following criteria: U.S. residents aged 18 or older, self-identifying as either Republican or Democrat, and active users of X (formerly Twitter).
-Participants were invited to complete a two-minute screening task to assess eligibility for the study.
+Using platform-specific filters, we targeted individuals who met the following criteria: US residents aged 18 or older, self-identifying as either Republican or Democrat, and active users of X. Participants were invited to complete a two-minute screening task to assess their eligibility for the study.
 The experiment was restricted to desktop users on Google Chrome or Microsoft Edge browsers.
-Upon accepting the consent form, participants were instructed to install a web extension that launched X in a new browser window, automatically scrolled through their ``For You'' feed to capture approximately 180 posts, and calculated the proportion of posts related to politics or social issues using our classifier \Appref{sup:political_classifier}.
-Only participants with at least 5\% of posts related to politics or social issues were invited to join the study, ensuring that participants regularly engaged with political content, a necessary condition for testing the intervention.
-Participants were compensated \$0.50 for completing the screening task and \$20 upon finishing the study.
+Upon accepting the consent form, participants were instructed to install a web extension that launched X in a new browser window, automatically scrolled through their ``For you'' feed to capture approximately 180 posts, and calculated the proportion of posts related to politics or social issues using our classifier \Appref{sup:political_classifier}.
+Only participants with at least 5\% of posts related to politics or social issues were invited to join the study, ensuring that participants regularly engaged with political content, a necessary condition for the intervention to have an impact on their feed.
+Participants were compensated \$0.50 for completing the screening task and \$20 upon finishing the study. \Figref{fig:study_flow} provides a visual summary of the full recruitment process and the number of participants at each step.

 On Bovitz, 4,293 participants initiated the screening task, and 1,753 successfully installed the extension and accessed X. The observed drop in participation was primarily due to the use of unsupported devices or browsers (e.g., mobile).
-Participants who collected fewer than 100 posts due to technical issues (e.g., conflicts with other browser extensions) or who deliberately interrupted the screening were excluded from the study, leaving 1,688 eligible participants.
-After applying the 5\% political content filter, 1,373 participants were invited to continue with the study, of which 1,155 completed the pre-survey and were successfully enrolled.
-Of these, 720 were randomly assigned to the Reduced Exposure experiment and 435 to the Increased Exposure experiment, as our pilot study revealed the first group required more participants to detect the effect of the intervention~\cite{piccardi_saveski_jia_hancock_tsai_bernstein_2024}.
+Participants for whom we collected fewer than 100 posts due to technical issues (e.g., conflicts with other browser extensions) or who deliberately interrupted the screening were excluded from the study, leaving 1,688 eligible participants.
+After applying the 5\% political content filter, 1,373 participants were invited to continue with the study, of which 1,155 completed the pre-experiment survey and were successfully enrolled.
+Of these, 720 were randomly assigned to the Reduced Exposure experiment (368 in the treatment and 352 in the control group) and 435 to the Increased Exposure experiment (223 in the treatment and 212 in the control group), as our pilot study revealed that the first group required more participants to detect the effect of the intervention~\cite{piccardi2024feedrankings}.